tim-one/tim-one.github.io/psf/crimes.md

 - Discussing bans or removals of community members, which may be seen as publishing private information without permission. [&#x27F6;](ban_qa#crimeAnon)

-- Dismissing unacceptable behavior of others as a “neurodivergent” trait, which is problematic because it creates a stereotype that neurodivergent people are hard to interact with and need special treatment.
+- Dismissing unacceptable behavior of others as a “neurodivergent” trait, which is problematic because it creates a stereotype that neurodivergent people are hard to interact with and need special treatment.[&#x27F6;](#crimeNeuro)

 - Excessive discussion of controversial topics or past conflicts, which could be seen as sustained disruption of community discussions.